A 2-Hour Working Session for Founders Preparing to Raise Capital

 - How to build a simple, effective investor pipeline from scratch

-- The investor access platforms that make finding qualified, active investors fast and affordable
+- The investor access platforms that make finding qualified, active investors faster and more affordable

 What You Leave With

-- Understanding of how to build an investor pipeline
+- A clearer understanding of how to build an investor pipeline

 - Access to the investor platforms and tools we recommend